Deadlift

 Therefore, if you give your body the right fuel during the training, you can stimulate the replenishment of muscle glycogen, which is fuel for high-intensity exercise, and protein synthesis, which is muscle growth.

+One of the common mistakes you make in the gym is not paying attention to what you consume before your training.
 You should consume these drinks during or before your training, so the nutrients are available during your training because the digestion times are associated with certain nutrients.
 If you are an anti-supplement person then chocolate milk is an excellent choice for you.
 It is full of a quality carbohydrate/protein blend which gives similar results as the above drinks, but it can be tough on the stomach before your training.
+Neglecting this aspect of your gym routine can hinder your performance and results.